Francišak Bahuševič

+Origins

+Francišak Bahuševič was born in the folwark of Świrany, near Vilnius (now Svironys, Lithuania), into a family of minor nobility — Kazimir and Konstantsiya (née Hałaŭnia) Bahuševič.
+For a long time, it was believed that the folwark was rented by the poet’s father.
+However, Świrany belonged to the Hałaŭnia family, from which his mother, Konstantsiya, came.
+She had gone to her parents and grandparents before the birth of her son (the first son was Uładzisłaŭ-Anton, four years older than Francišak).

+Between 1841 and 1846, the family moved to the hereditary estate of Kušliany in the Ašmiany Uyezd, which had belonged to the Bahuševič family since the mid-18th century.
+According to a deed recorded in the Ašmiany town court books on March 13, 1749, the poet's ancestor, Anton Bahuševič, for 450 Polish zlotys, "acquired the estate of Kušliany or Mihuciany" along with the peasants from the Kuncewicz family.

 Biography

-Bahuševič was born in Ambary Manor in the Vilna uezd of the Vilna Governorate (now in Vilnius District Municipality, Lithuania).
-As known, this manor in the end life was got by Vasily Tyapinsky.
-Bahuševič participated in the January Uprising of 1863-1864.
+Bahuševič participated in the January Uprising of 1863–1864.
 After this, Bahuševič left Belarus to live in Ukraine, where he studied in Nezhin law school.
 He worked as a lawyer defending the rights of the peasantry.
 After amnesty for all participants of the revolt was announced, dated for an ascension on the throne of Alexander III, he moved with his family back to Vilna.
 There he worked in a law office and wrote clauses to the magazine Kraj in Polish.
 After dismissal of veins in Kushlyany (present-day Smarhon District), he died.
 He is buried in the village of Zhuprany in the Ashmyany District.